The Land Before Time (TV series): Broadcast

 The show premiered on Cartoon Network in the United States on March 5, 2007.
-It also aired on Boomerang in the United Kingdom on April 16, 2007.
-The show has never aired on either Cartoon Network in the United States or on YTV in Canada since March 2008.
-On January 14, 2017, the show began airing in reruns on Sprout.
-It aired on Spacetoon on January 1, 2011 after Spacetoon English closed and the Spacetoon Group was rebranded.
-It aired on TV Russia on May 2, 2009 after TV Russia Service Television (TV RSTV) closed.
-Reruns of the series began airing on Universal Kids upon the channel's launch on September 9, 2017.
+Reruns of the series began airing on Sprout in January 2017, and were subsequently moved to Universal Kids upon the channel's launch on September 9, 2017.

 Reception

-Michael D. Schaffer of the Philadelphia Inquirer said that the animation in the series, although below that of the original 1988 movie, was above-average for modern television.
+Michael D. Schaffer of the Philadelphia Inquirer said that the animation in the series, although below that of the original 1988 film, was above-average for modern television.
 Although he praised the theme song, saying it had a "bouncy, almost calypso beat", he was less pleased with the songs "Adventuring" and "Talking Big".
 He finally described the series as "bland, inoffensive stuff", and appropriate viewing for very young audiences.

 Merchandise

 Universal Studios Consumer Products Group and Playmates Toys announced a domestic licensing agreement, whereby Playmates served as the master toy license for the then-upcoming animated television series, The Land Before Time.
-The 22-minute animated series aired on Cartoon Network beginning spring 2007.
+The 22-minute animated series aired on Cartoon Network beginning in spring 2007.
 The toy line launched in fall 2007 with the introduction of a full line of figures, vehicles, playsets and plush.

 Home media

 Twenty-four episodes of the series were released on DVD by Universal Studios Home Entertainment between 2007–2008 in North America (region 1) and 2010 in Australia (region 4) in the form of six four-episode volumes.
 A six-disc box set was later released in the UK (region 2) in 2012 containing the 24 episodes from the previous volumes.
 Two episodes were not included in those releases: "The Hidden Canyon" and "The Big Longneck Test".
 Only "The Hidden Canyon" was later released as a special feature on the stand-alone DVD release of The Land Before Time XIII: The Wisdom of Friends.
-On June 7, 2022, a complete TV series DVD was released, not only marking the first time "The Big Longneck Test" has been released on home media but also the first time any episode has been released in widescreen format on a Region 1 DVD.
+In June 2022, a complete TV series DVD was released, not only marking the first time "The Big Longneck Test" has been released on home media but also the first time any episode has been released in widescreen format on a Region 1 DVD.

 Music

 The songs are written by Michele Brourman (music) and Ford Riley (lyrics).

 The theme song is performed by the South African choir Ladysmith Black Mambazo.
-The theme is written by Roc Gagliese, Steve D'Angelo, and Terry Tompkins of the eggplant.
+The theme is written by Rocco Gagliese, Steve D'Angelo, and Terry Tompkins of Eggplant LLC.
 The music score is by Cory Lerios.